johannefranck/johannefranck.github.io/demographics.markdown

 Having explored how election results have evolved across the last six national elections, we now turn our attention to the people behind the votes.
 Shifts in political outcomes may reflect changes in party landscapes — with new parties emerging and others declining — but they may also reflect changes in the population itself.

 In this section, we take a closer look at Copenhagen’s demographics to better understand these underlying shifts.
+The city of Copenhagen has seen continuous population adn wealth growth over the last 20 years, driven by both natural increase and migration (see [DATA](../data#dataset)).
+This growth provides crucial context for understanding electoral changes: more people means more voters — and possibly a shifting voter base.
-Who lives in the city?
+Where does the population increase stem from?
+Who lives in the different neighborhoods of Copenhagen?
 How has that changed over time?
 And how might these trends relate to what we observe politically?

-We begin by exploring how the total population has grown, followed by an examination of the age, origin, and educational background of residents.
-We then dive into key socioeconomic factors like income and support types, comparing patterns across districts and years.
-Finally, we consider how rising incomes appear to correlate with increasing housing sizes — offering a more nuanced view of life in Copenhagen over the past two decades.
+We explore the age and educational background of residents in different neighborhoods, and then dive into key socioeconomic factors like income and support types.

 <br>

 ### From Boomers to Zoomers: Who Lives Where?

-The city of Copenhagen has seen continuous population growth over the last 20 years, driven by both natural increase and migration.
-This growth provides crucial context for understanding electoral changes: more people means more voters — and possibly a shifting voter base.
+First, we zoom in on age.
+What is the age distribution like in the different neighorhoods of Copenhagen?
+And has this changed over the two decades?
+To find out, take a look at the Figure below.

 <figure style="text-align: center; margin: 2rem auto; max-width: 900px;">